Thamir-73/ideagnUpdated/source/_posts/lifelessons2.md

 * Just as following the status-quo position, <b>automatically</b>, is incorrect,

-    going against the status quo position <b>automatically</b> is also incorrect.
+    going against the status quo position, <b>automatically</b>, is also incorrect.

     Status quo-ers have a false negative vision, and they think there’s no intellectual nail they can strike on their own.